Instream Flow

 Click on the image to view the program video.

 The Instream Flow Program ensures that rivers continue to flow in spite of the uses and stresses that people put on them.
 Under natural conditions, rivers flow freely with source waters coming from precipitation via lakes, ponds, wetlands, small streams and groundwater.
 Under human influences, however, river dynamics can change drastically.
 People frequently withdraw large amounts of water for drinking and irrigation directly from rivers, as well as from the sources that supply the rivers, particularly lakes and groundwater.
 Land use changes can result in faster runoff and changes to the stream structure.
 Many rivers have dams that restrict the amount and timing of water flowing downstream.
 In addition, the loss of wetlands to land development reduces the amount of water that would normally augment rivers during dry periods.
 These changes in stream flow can impair river habitat.
+For information regarding how instream flow affects dams and their impoundments, please see Instream Flow Management: Implications for Lakes.
 The Instream Flow Program operates within the New Hampshire Rivers Management and Protection Program statute, Section 9-c (RSA 483:9-c) and in accordance with Administrative Rule Env-Wq 1900.

-Currently, two rivers, the Lamprey and Souhegan Rivers, are actively managed under the Instream Flow Program.
-In addition, protected instream flows have been established for the Cold River and are being developed for the Ashuelot and Warner Rivers.
+Currently, three designated rivers, the Cold, lower Lamprey and Souhegan Rivers, are actively managed under the Instream Flow Program.
+In addition, protected instream flows have been established for the designated Cold and Warner Rivers and are being developed for the Ashuelot River.

-The protected instream flow study of the Ashuelot River is underway, the study of the Warner River has been completed, and the draft Protected Instream Flow Study Report for the Cold River has been published and the criteria have been established as water quality criteria.
-Protected instream flows are criteria that define a stream flow pattern and maintain water for instream public uses and aquatic wildlife, and meet water quality standards.
-A public hearing on the draft protected instream flows for each river will be scheduled when its draft Protected Instream Flow Study Report is published.
-NHDES is also working with water users and dam owners along these rivers to determine water use needs and current practices to develop Water Management Plans that balance human needs with the needs of aquatic life identified by each protected instream flow study.
+The protected instream flow of the Ashuelot River has been completed and the study report is being written.
+The draft Protected Instream Flow Study Reports for the Cold and Warner Rivers have been published and the criteria have been established as water quality criteria.
+Protected instream flows are criteria that define a stream flow pattern and maintain water for instream public uses and aquatic wildlife and meet water quality standards.
+NHDES is currently working with water users and dam owners along these rivers to determine water use needs and current practices to develop Water Management Plans that balance human needs with the needs of aquatic life identified by each protected instream flow study.
 A public hearing on each draft Water Management Plan will be scheduled when they are completed.
+For information about how dam management for instream flow can affect lakes, see The New Hampshire Instream Flow Program fact sheet.

 Real Time Water Data